Roblox/creator-docs/content/en-us/scripting/data/player-data-purchasing.md

 ### Caveats

 The session locking regime relies on a server always releasing its lock on a key when it is done with it.
-This should always happen through an instruction to unlock the key as part of the final write in `Class.Players.PlayerRemoving|PlayerRemoving` or `OnGameClose`.
+This should always happen through an instruction to unlock the key as part of the final write in `Class.Players.PlayerRemoving|PlayerRemoving` or `Class.DataModel:BindToClose()|BindToClose`.

 However, the unlock can fail in certain situations.
 For example: